forbenaj/AirNES/README.md

    git clone https://github.com/forbenaj/AirNES.git
    cd AirNES

-2. Run the `index.html` in a local server.
-You can use the Live Server extension in VS Code.
+2. Open the `index.html` file, either in a local server or directly in browser.

-3. From the devices that will be used as joysticks (usually smartphones), you can join the server by entering your IPV4 and the port number.
+3. Open the same file on your phone.

 **AirNES** runs directly in the browser, so no additional setup or installation is required.
-Ensure all devices are in the same network.
+Ensure all devices are in the same network for improved performance.

 ## Usage